lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * 5 points - `c`: clear the current answer and return the result (0)
 * 5 points - `neg`: negate the current answer and return the result
 * 5 points - `%`: convert the current answer to a percentage and return the result
+* 5 points - `log`: take the natural logarithm of the current value and return the result
 * 10 points - `^`: raise current answer to the user number and return the result
 * 5 points - `inv`: invert the current answer and return the result
 * 10 points - `pert`: perturb the current value by multiplying by a random double within the range `[0.95, 10.05]` and return the result
-* 10 points - `round`: the current answer rounded to a number of digits specified by the user, and return the result
 * 10 points - `printAnswer`: prints the answer right justified inside a unicode box

+### Additional functionality
+* 5 points - the user can type `pi` instead of a number and the class varialbe `ROUGHLY_PI` is used for the number.
+* 5 points - the user can type `e` instead of a number and the class variable `ROUGHLY_E` is used for the number.